Table of Contents

 telegraf.<host>.<process>.<source>.<collector-subcategory>.procstat.<performance-metric>

 These metrics will include statistics related to CPU (utilization, time consumed), Mem (total, RSS, VMS), IO (disk reads/writes, throughput), Process State (PID, threads, uptime), Errors (page faults), Network (packets, bandwidth utilization), and more.
-Procstat can forward performance metrics from any service or running process within your server once the service name is properly defined in the telegraf.conf file!
+Procstat can forward performance metrics from any service or running process within your server once the service name is defined correctly in the telegraf.conf file!

 Use Hosted Graphite by MetricFire to Create Custom Dashboards and Alerts